 Treasuries showed a lack of direction over the course of the trading session on Friday before ending the day roughly flat.

-Bond prices spent most of the trading day lingering near the unchanged line.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, inched up by less than a basis point to 2.093 percent.
+Bond prices spent the day bouncing back and forth across the unchanged line.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, ended the day flat at 2.971 percent.

-Economists had expected retail sales to increase by 0.6 percent compared to the 0.2 percent drop originally reported for the previous month.
+Economists had expected import prices to climb by 0.5 percent compared to the unchanged reading originally reported for the previous month.

 Meanwhile, the report said export prices increased by 0.6 percent in April after rising by 0.3 percent in March.
 Export prices had been expected to rise by another 0.3 percent.

 A separate report released by the University of Michigan showed consumer sentiment unexpected held steady in early May.

 The report said the preliminary reading on the consumer sentiment index for May came in at 98.8, unchanged from the final April reading.
 Economists had expected the index to edge down to 98.5.

 Economic data is likely to attract attention next week, with traders likely to keep an eye on reports on retail sales, homebuilder confidence, housing starts and industrial production.